Early Entrance Requests

 Requesting Early Entrance

-Parents/guardians wishing to apply for early entrance to kindergarten or first grade for their child must submit the Request for Early Entrance Form no later than May 15, 2019.
+Parents/guardians wishing to apply for early entrance to kindergarten or first grade for their child must submit the Request for Early Entrance Form no later than May 15, 2021.
+Applications received after this date will be considered after the start of the 2021-2022 school year.
+Students will be placed with their age-appropriate peers until any further review and placement determination can be made.